-Problem Solution error message displays because the PMC cannot access the media device.
+Problem Solution The PMC displays a security alert dialog box that prompts you to approve the server certificate.
+The PMC has been designed to automatically approve the Cisco IPICS server certificate for secure communications; however, this functionality may not work under certain circumstances.
+When this functionality does not work properly, the PMC displays a security alert dialog box to inform you that the page requires a secure connection which includes server authentication.
+To proceed, you must approve the server certificate.
+On affected PMC client machines, this dialog box appears each time that you run the PMC, once per PMC session (usually during login).
+When you see this dialog box, you must click Yes to run the PMC.
+If you click No, the PMC will exit.
+When you try to launch the PMC, an error message displays because the PMC cannot access the media device.
 The PMC application may coexist with other voice applications depending on the operating system that you use.
 Windows XP allows multiple applications to run concurrently and open and use the microphone at the same time.
-Windows 2000, however, does not provide support for this same capability.
-You may encounter this error if you are using Windows 2000 and try to open the PMC application while you are running another voice application, such as Microsoft NetMeeting conferencing software, on your PMC client machine.
+Other operating systems, however, do not provide support for this same capability.
+You may encounter this error when you try to open the PMC application while you are running another voice application, such as Microsoft NetMeeting conferencing software, on your PMC client machine.
 To resolve this issue, close NetMeeting and then launch the PMC.
 You can then restart NetMeeting.